Solid oak, chosen for tone, grain, and longevity.

 Strength

-A dense hardwood suitable for tables, storage, shelving, and pieces that need to work hard over time.
+A dense hardwood that stands up to tables, storage, shelving, and any piece expected to work hard for years.

 Grain